pbek/nixcfg/README.md

 # look at network load?
 nix-shell -p nload --run 'nload enp0s25'

-# login at ther computer and start the restic mount and restore
+# login at another computer and start the restic mount and restore

 # take over tmux session at local system to watch restore
 tmux new-session -A -s main